RTEMS/rtems-docs/c-user/user_extensions.rst

        - extension set name not found

 DESCRIPTION:
-    This directive obtains the extension set id associated with the extension set name to be acquired.
-If the extension set name is not unique, then the extension set id will match one of the extension sets with that name.
+    This directive obtains the extension set identifier associated with the extension set :c:data:`name` to be acquired and returns it in :c:data:`id`.
-    However, this extension set id is not guaranteed to correspond to the desired extension set.
-The extension set id is used to access this extension set in other extension set related directives.
+    If the extension set name is not unique, then the extension set identifier will match one of the extension sets with that name.
+However, this extension set identifier is not guaranteed to correspond to the desired extension set.
+The extension set identifier is used to access this extension set in other extension set related directives.

 NOTES: